Boost Curb Appeal with Water Features

 Also called disappearing waterfalls, these water features are perfect for small spaces.
-The look and sound of falling water has the same effect as from larger, more traditional waterfalls but with several additional benefits:
+The look and sound of falling water have the same effect as larger, more traditional waterfalls but with several additional benefits:

 How they work: Instead of an above-ground pond filled with water, the water for a pondless waterfall recirculates from an underwater catch basin that's filled with gravel.
 The lack of standing water eliminates a drowning hazard for children and pets.

 If you prefer a gentle bubbling sound instead of a cascading or falling noise, you can include a freestanding bubble fountain or tabletop bubbler in your landscape design.

 How they work: You can choose any container that complements your front entrance decor, such as a large urn or flowerpot.
 By threading air tubing through a hole at the bottom of your container, installing a small recirculating pump inside the container, and filling the container with water, you can set the bubbling fountain on top of an underground catch basin -- a pondless water feature -- and let it bubble away.
 As an option, you can use a container without a drainage hole at the bottom so you can immerse a small air pump inside that simply bubbles the water without a cascading water effect -- perfect as a tabletop water feature.